Euro zone borrowing costs skid to new lows on ECB QE plan

 “The ECB’s QE package has met the market’s crucial test of ‘whatever it takes’ but the question that remains now is will it be enough to reflate real economies,” said Lena Komileva of G+ Economics.

-The ECB’s purchases will, however, only include junk-rated bonds if the issuer is in an international financial assistance program.
-The Greek vote is likely to be won by the far-left Syriza party, which promised to tear up the bailout program, end austerity and renegotiate the debt owed to the European Union.
+The ECB’s purchases will, however, only include junk-rated bonds if the issuer is in an international financial assistance programme.
+The Greek vote is likely to be won by the far-left Syriza party, which promised to tear up the bailout programme, end austerity and renegotiate the debt owed to the European Union.

 But QE will leave investors scrambling for returns on their money, and if Syriza can reach a compromise with Berlin and Brussels, high-yielding Greek bonds are bound to rally further.